Cool Yule

 Cool Yule is a holiday album by American singer Bette Midler.
 It was released on October 10, 2006, through Columbia Records.
-The album features many standard Christmas tunes as well as a reworking edition of her Grammy-winning hit "From a Distance".
+The album features many standard Christmas tunes as well as a reworking edition of her hit "From a Distance".
 In 2008, Cool Yule was nominated for a Grammy Award in the Best Traditional Pop Vocal Album category.

 Critical reception

 AllMusic editor Marisa Brown found that "the Divine Miss M shows off her stuff (including a very able backing band/orchestra) on all the tracks [...] and sounds good the whole time.
 Because she doesn't add much to the songs that hasn't already been done before, Cool Yule may not replace anyone's [duet partner] Johnny Mathis holiday albums yet, but it's still a pretty strong collection of well-done Christmas standards from a well-known and popular artist."